pomerium/documentation/content/docs/capabilities/hosted-authenticate-service.md

 Pomerium's **Hosted Authenticate Service** provides a hosted alternative to the self-hosted authenticate service.

-Introduced in Pomerium v0.22, the hosted authenticate service is available in Pomerium Zero, open-source Pomerium Core, and Pomerium Enterprise.
+Introduced in Pomerium v0.22, the hosted authenticate service is available for open-source Pomerium, Pomerium Zero, and Pomerium Enterprise.

 ## How the hosted authenticate service works